gost-dom/browser/docs/Getting-started.md

 }
 ```

-The returned `Window` represents an [HTML DOM API Window](https://developer.mozilla.org/en-US/docs/Web/API/Window), mening you can navigate the DOM just as you would in client-side script.
+The returned `Window` represents an [HTML DOM API Window] allowing you to
+navigate the DOM just as you would in client-side script.

+[HTML DOM API Window]: https://developer.mozilla.org/en-US/docs/Web/API/Window

 ## Important notes